wistia/wistia-open-docs/_posts/account-setup.md

 ## Adding & Removing Managers

 From your *Account Settings*, click the "Managers" tab on the sidebar.
-To add a manager, enter the new manager's email address into the text box and click <span class="faux_button">ADD AS MANAGER</span>.
+To add a Manager, enter the new Manager's email address into the text box and click <span class="faux_button">ADD AS MANAGER</span>.

 {% post_image hashed_id: 'd9c181f32c331c7aa16a98632025f0ebca9c916b', width: 600, class: 'center' %}

-To remove existing managers, click *Remove* next to their email address in the Current Managers list.
+To remove existing Managers, click *Remove* next to their email address in the Current Managers list.

 ---